 A friend of mine who recently encountered the Windows automatic repair black screen issue asked me this.
-Ideally, this can happen to any Windows 10 user in which the system encounters a problem.
-Instead of fixing the issue, Windows get stuck in the deadlock and it only displays the preparing automatic repair black screen.
-Don't worry – I'm going to help you fix the Windows 10 automatic repair black screen issue in different ways in this post.
+Ideally, this can happen to any Windows 10/11 user in which the system encounters a problem.
+Instead of fixing the issue, Windows gets stuck in the deadlock, and it only displays the preparing automatic repair black screen.
+Don't worry – I'm going to help you fix the Windows 10/11 automatic repair black screen issue in different ways in this post.

-Ideally, users can get the black screen after automatic repair due to different reasons.
+Ideally, users can get a black screen after automatic repair due to different reasons.
 In this, the system doesn't respond or boot correctly.
-Instead, it displays a black screen or later restarts the automatic repairing as well (on a loop).
-The Windows preparing automatic repair black screen can be caused by the following reasons.
+Instead, it displays a black screen or later restarts the automatic repair (on a loop).
+The following reasons can cause the Windows to prepare automatic repair of black screen.

 Since there could be different reasons for getting the black screen after preparing automatic repair on the screen, I would recommend following these suggestions.

-Step 7.
+Step 6.
 That's it!
-This will make your system restart in the safe mode.
-Once you get the following screen, you can select the option of your choice and boot your Windows in the safe mode.
+This will make your system restart in safe mode.
+Once you get the following screen, you can select your choice and boot your Windows in safe mode.

-Both, Master Boot Record (MBR) and Booting Configuration Data (BCD) are quite crucial related to a system's booting.
-While MBR maintains a log of the system's booting sequence, BCD holds all the vital configuration data that is needed to load the firmware.
-If either of these components are corrupt or are not working, then it can cause the Windows 10 preparing automatic repair black screen issue.
-You can repair MBR and rebuild BCC on a Windows 10 system the following way:
+Both Master Boot Record (MBR) and Booting Configuration Data (BCD) are crucial to a system's booting.
+While MBR maintains a log of the system's booting sequence, BCD holds all the vital configuration data needed to load the firmware.
+If either of these components is corrupt or is not working, then it can cause the Windows 10 preparing automatic repair black screen issue.
+You can repair MBR and rebuild BCC on a Windows 10 system in the following way:

 Step 4.
 Afterward, browse to Troubleshoot > Advanced Options and launch Command Prompt on the system.

-Besides firmware, there can be an issue with the graphics drivers that are installed on your system as well.
-For instance, the display driver could be outdated or the software can be corrupted, causing the automatic repair black screen issue.
+Besides firmware, there can be an issue with the graphics drivers installed on your system.
+For instance, the display driver could be outdated, or the software can be corrupted, causing the automatic repair black screen issue.
 To fix the Windows automatic repair black screen caused by a driver-related issue, you can follow these steps.

 Step 1.
-Firstly, go to the Start menu and look for Device Manager to launch it.
+Firstly, boot the computer with Safe mode (follow the steps in Method 1) and go to the Start menu and look for Device Manager to launch it.
 You can also open the Run prompt and enter the "devmgmt.msc" command to launch Device Manager.

 Step 3.
 Once the driver is uninstalled, you can go to the website of your system or processor to download the relevant driver setup file.